Download the full PDF for Indiana

 The labor force participation rate is the percentage of the civilian noninstitutionalized population age 16 and older who are employed or actively looking for work.

-The labor force participation rate in Indiana rose to 63.7 percent in September from 63.6 percent in the prior month.
+The labor force participation rate in Indiana fell to 63.5 percent in January from 63.6 percent in the prior month.

 The 10-year high for the labor force participation rate in Indiana was 65.2 percent in June 2018, and the 10-year low was 60.9 percent in April 2020.